Samour/market-simulation/BACKLOG.md

 As a user I want to view the outcome of each scenario in the experiment so that I can visually compare the different outcomes

 # Completed

+As a user I want to select a stocks dataset from file so that I can perform analysis using that data

 # Non-goals